-Policies are strict.
+Cruise BYOB policies are strict.

 Policies vary, but generally speaking, on mainstream lines, there’s a restriction on the amount of alcohol you can bring aboard.
 Most policies flat out forbid spirits and allow only one or two 750-milliliter bottles of wine or Champagne per passenger, which must be brought on in your carry-on bag at embarkation.

 There is one notable exception: Some luxury lines, like SeaDream Yacht Club and Silversea Cruises — which have a drinks-inclusive pricing model — permit passengers to bring as much alcohol as they please onto the ship.
 Check your cruise line's rules before heading to port.

 Corkage fees apply when you bring your own alcohol on a cruise.

 You can drink your bottle of wine or Champagne in the privacy of your own cabin at no added cost, but if you want to bring it to a dining room or specialty restaurant, a corkage fee may be charged.
 Expect to pay at least $10 per bottle.

 Rules are enforced for BYOB on a cruise ship.